 The system board supports SMART (Self-Monitoring, Analysis and Reporting Technology) hard drives.
-SMART is a reliability prediction technology for ATA/IDE and SCSI drives.
-The drive will provide sufficient notice to the system or user to backup data prior to the drive's failure.
+SMART is a reliability prediction technology for hard disk drives.
+When this field is set to Enabled, the drive will provide sufficient notice to the system or user to backup data prior to the drive's failure.
 The default is Disabled.
-If you are using hard drives that support S.M.A.R.T., set this field to Enabled.
-SMART is supported in ATA-3 or later hard drives.